missVM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 project 6. a script that creates a new local variable.

 project 7. a script that creates a new global variable.

+project 8. a script that prints the result of the addition of 128 with the value stored in the environment variable